bonsi/go-social/README.md

 - since Release Please creates a new file in the repo (`CHANGELOG.md`) and I have the github repo as a secondary remote (push only), `git pull` will not pull in those changes.
-Use `git pull git@github.com:bonsi/go-social.git`
+Use `git pull git@github.com:bonsi/go-social.git` to pull in changes from Githu